Cheap ski holidays in the winter nation Germany

 The ski areas in Thuringia are especially popular, due to their central location almost in the heart of Germany.
 The best-known holiday region, the Thuringian Forest, is also the centre of winter sports in this federal state.
 The beautiful mountains entice both Alpine and Nordic ski fans, and also the snowboarders will feel welcome here.
 The ski area offers the steepest piste in Thuringia, with a 55 - 80% incline.
 Hotspot for Alpine and Nordic skiers alike, is the spa resort Oberhof - and should the weather not be the best for outdoor activities, you can move your skiing adventure indoors to the ski hall.
 A further superlative for you: the small resort Heubach offers one of the largest funparks in Germany.

-Resorts Germany
+Resorts in Germany

 Map enlarge